 In “Backyard Baseball 2001”, creators Humongous Entertainment brilliantly “sold out” and integrated 31 major league baseball players into the computer game (one from every team, two from the Reds).
 Essentially everybody’s favorite player made it into the game; fan favorites like Derek Jeter, Tony Gwynn, Sammy Sosa, Jason Giambi, Chipper Jones, and even Big Mo Vaughn.
 It was great that Pete Wheeler, Pablo Sanchez, and Keisha Phillips could finally play with and against the best, it was a dream come true.
 But then again out of the 31 MLB players, 3 of them did not belong, and quite frankly their presence was annoying.

 (Note game was released in 2000, players were chosen from 1999 teams)

 Marty Cordova (OF, DH Minnesota Twins)

-Now I understand that BYB has to take a player from every team, but there were a few teams that absolutely sucked, including the 1999 Minnesota Twins (they went 63-97).
-Simply Marty Cordova did not deserve to be in the game for multiple reasons, and it really pisses me off.
+Now I understand that BYB has to take a player from every team, but there were a few teams that were absolutely horrific, including the 1999 Minnesota Twins (they went 63-97).
+Simply Marty Cordova did not deserve to be in the game for multiple reasons, and it really grinds my gears.